 The recent catching-up with my ex-colleague inspired me to write this post.
 It took her some time to finally take on the role of a stay at home mom.

 You may have all these thoughts too but I want you to know that it’s okay if you’re not ready to make the transition.
+Check out this post, on how to embrace a more fulfilling career with your current employment.
 Every family’s situation is different.
 Like me, it took me so long to finally work at it.

 At the end of the day, what we are working at today is to build a better tomorrow for our loved ones.
 Take pride in how you choose to raise your family.
 Good luck wonderful moms!